 But consciousness, differently from ego, could be non-local...
 There's a serious lack of evidence for consciousness being local.
 The only reason making us assume consciousness to be local is that we also assume non-physical realities to not exist, for which there's also a great lack of evidence.
 On the other hand, evidence for the existence of consciousness is plenty, even though each one of us is only capable of experiencing the first-person evidence of our own consciousness' existence.
 As a collective, though, we have billions of data-point evidence (i.e., conscious individuals) for the existence of consciousness.
 Yet, no physical process has ever been found to require the existence of consciousness at all.
 We only discuss consciousness, because we experience it, not because experiments have shown it to exist.
 If consciousness is non-local (perhaps even non-physical), then it might be the case it can't die just because a physical process has been terminated.
 For consciousness to die, it would have to be locally generated in the brain.

-But, if consciousness is indeed local, whatever Physics causing the brain to generate consciousness is completely unknown to current Science.
+But, if consciousness is indeed local, whatever the Physics is that causes the brain to generate consciousness is completely unknown to current Science.
 Of course, that doesn't mean consciousness can't be locally generated by the brain, but that'd probably require new Physics.
 If new Physics is required, then it could well be the case that it might end up revealing a non-local sort of consciousness.
 What kind of crazy properties could a non-local consciousness have?
 Would it have to die at all?
 Think about it, we're already marveled at the whole new world perspective provided by non-local quantum entanglement, let alone a non-local consciousness...

 It's worth noting that it took a 100-year revolution in Physics to make a physical machine able to generate a mere true random number (which was only recently achieved by quantum computers).
 What kind of revolution in Physics will we need to understand how to generate consciousness?
-What sorts of wonderful new realities could those new Physics entail?
+What sorts of wonderful new realities could that new Physics entail?

 2. If you can exist in more than one instance (more than one brain), where is your consciousness located?

 Every time the doctor made a procedure to upgrade the brain along the years, it resulted in a new brain (a copy of the previous brain that replaced the original brain).
 The only difference in the experiment is that there had never been another copy of the brain existing at the same time to cause discomfort.
 Think of sleeping as a brain-upgrading procedure.
 Every time you go to bed and wake up, you feel comfortable that you continue to be you, that you continue to exist.
 You're not afraid of shutting down at night, because you know you'll be back tomorrow.
 But tomorrow's you is no longer you (because if you are just a brain state, tomorrow's state will be something or someone else).
 But you don't care, because your old you no longer is able to care and the new you is happy to exist.
 Whatever it is that exists doesn't bother about non-existing.
 When you see from an old body that you continue to exist in a new body, you should be more than happy to allow the doctor to shut you, the old body and brain, down.
 You don't need to be afraid of dying, because you continue to exist, just as you continue to exist every morning.
 But it's always another you, not the same you as before.
 In a sense, you die every night.
 The only difference now is that you are seeing yourself waking up next morning from the perspective of the you that hasn't gone to bed yet, the you that now realizes it's going to die.
-Because whatever wakes up next morning is not really you, since you are there talking to the doctor while that other you isn't!
+Because whatever wakes up the next morning is not really you, since you are there talking to the doctor while that other you isn't!
 It's uncomfortable.
 Yet, we go through that process every night (every moment, actually).
 So, if consciousness is local, you've already died multiple times.
 You're always dying.
 You're actually more like a simulation than a living thing.
 You shouldn't be afraid of dying, because you're not really alive in the first place.
 You're just a state machine.

 If consciousness is non-local, however, it can't really die just because the brain died or was shut down.
 It's non-local and non-physical.
 And that would be e the difference between ego and consciousness.
 Because ego (behavior, social identity, etc.) is quite clearly related to brain state while consciousness isn't.